jekymin8232/mcorpai-com/README.md

 **Supporting Activists in High-Risk Regions and Saving Lives During Natural Disasters**

-AI-assisted ultrasonic technology has the potential to support both activists in high-risk environments and people affected by disasters.

 For example,
 imagine the aftermath of a major earthquake in Japan, where infrastructure has been severely damaged and entire cities have been left in ruins.